mave240/Tensorflow-GPU-installation-on-Ubuntu-22/README.md

 ```bash
 sudo ./cuda_11.8.0_520.61.05_linux.run --override
 ```
-The package `.run` should install it everything in `/usr/local`, and there should be a config file in `/etc/ld.so.conf.d`.
+The package `.run` should install everything in `/usr/local`, and there should be a config file in `/etc/ld.so.conf.d`.
 Modify the path in your (bash) shell rc file:
 ```bash
 export PATH=$PATH:/usr/local/cuda-11.8/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-11.8/lib64:/usr/local/cuda-11.8/extras/CUPTI/lib64